alfreedom/APOS/README.md

 ## Installation

-To install, dowload or clone this repository in your computer, the enter in a terminal to the folder "apos" and run the command "make" followed by the command "make install" as root: "sudo make install".
+To install, dowload or clone this repository in your computer, then enter to the folder "apos" from the terminal and run the command "make" followed by the command "make install" as root: "sudo make install".
-It will install the program on the system:
+It will install the program on your system:

 ```bash